Free startup ideas.Browse

 The "we just emailed it back and forth" job

-Two roles inside a company exchange a piece of work over email — drafts, approvals, briefs, files.
-The SaaS gives that exchange structure without removing the back-and-forth.
-Loom did this for video.
-Notion did this for docs.
-Many small jobs still wait for someone to do the same.
+Two roles inside a company exchange a piece of work over email—drafts, approvals, briefs, files.
+The SaaS gives that exchange structure without removing the back-and-forth communication.

 04